Your dog needs you to play with her today.

 We can help our dogs feel good about scary situations.
 We can help them not only stop barking at the mail-lady, but actually look forward to seeing her.

 In recent years, dog training has evolved in unique and inspiring ways.
-With the help of modern behavioral science, common sense and compassion, we can now modify behaviors in ways that feel good to us and our dogs, rather than use methods that contradict the unconditionally loving human-dog bond.
+With the help of modern behavioral science, common sense and compassion, we can now modify behaviors in ways that feel good to us and our dogs, rather than use methods that break down the unconditionally loving human-dog bond.